 After that run the cmdlet:

 After that open the UCS Manager session and do the steps you want to recored.

 I have to say, this is just great feature included in the Cisco UCS PowerTools.

 My Name is Thomas Maurer.
-Microsoft MVP for Hyper-V. Work as a Cloud Architect for itnetX, a consulting and engineering company located in Switzerland.
-I am focused on Microsoft Technologies, especially Microsoft Cloud Solutions based Microsoft System Center, Microsoft Virtualization and Microsoft Azure.
+Microsoft MVP.
+Work as a Cloud Architect for itnetX, a consulting and engineering company located in Switzerland.
+I am focused on Microsoft Technologies, especially Microsoft Cloud & Datacenter solutions based Microsoft System Center, Microsoft Virtualization and Microsoft Azure.